charliecalvert/CloudNotes/Assignments/Ec2Checklist.md

 debug1: Entering interactive session.
 ```

 Take a screen shot of all the lines between the first and last inclusive.
 That is take a screen shot that includes the first and last lines shown above, as well as all the lines between them.
-Call **ssh-authentication.png**.
+Call it **ssh-authentication.png**.

+## System Check

 Run this command from your home directory: